Want a way to watch videos for entertainment and Spanish learning?

 It’s a great way to learn new vocabulary at the same time as Pocoyó and the cartoon is sweet and easy to watch.
 The 3D animation is also simple and appealing.

 If you love Pocoyó, you can see even more of him by watching his film or by playing his two video games.
 Watch “Pocoyó” in Spanish on YouTube.

 We also happen to have a great “Pocoyó” clip on FluentU.

 “El niño que lo sabe todo” is an Argentinian cartoon character and an adorable superhero.
 He’s “The Boy Who Knows it All” (or perhaps better translated into superhero format as “Know-it-all Boy”) who swoops in to save the day with well-informed answers to all the difficult questions asked by his friend, Zamba.

 Zamba has lot of great questions about democracy, human rights and topics like voting and the history of Latin America.
 The issues are explained through an appealing, colorful and thorough series of cartoons.
 There’s a focus on Argentinian history, and an episode about a trip to the Argentinian government house, the Casa Rosada, was nominated for the 2014 Emmy Kids Awards.

-This series is primarily about delivering history and politics lessons (with a generally progressive-leaning political stance), it’s also easy to understand thanks to the accompanying visuals and clearly-stated questions from Zamba.
-The characters are also rather endearing, and you’ll soon decide on your favorite characters and episodes.
+Though this series is primarily about delivering history and politics lessons (with a generally progressive-leaning political stance), it’s also easy to understand thanks to the accompanying visuals and clearly-stated questions from Zamba.
+The characters are also rather endearing and you’ll soon decide on your favorite characters and episodes.